-No regularly scheduled maintenance is required apart from periodic requalification (retest).
-Visually inspect each cylinder before filling for signs of damage (see section 5.2).
+Maintenance of carbon composite cylinders - No regularly scheduled maintenance is required apart from periodic requalification (retest).
+Visually inspect each cylinder before filling for signs of damage (see Section 5.2).
 If desired, clean the cylinder using fresh tap water alone or water and a mild detergent, if necessary.
 If a detergent is used, rinse the cylinder thoroughly with clean water.
 Thoroughly dry all components before reassembly.
 Do not apply heat.

-SHORT-TERM STORAGE (LESS THAN 6 MONTHS)

-Tightly close the cylinder valve.
-Leave pressure between 30 and 40 psi (about 2 and 3 bar) in the cylinder.
+Short-term storage (less than six months) - Tightly close the cylinder valve.
+Leave a remaining pressure of 2-3 BAR (30-40 PSI) in the cylinder.
 Secure the cylinder and assembly to prevent the cylinder from rolling loose, tipping over or falling.
 Store at room temperature in a dry place, away from chemicals, artificial heat sources and corrosive environments.

-LONG-TERM STORAGE

-If it becomes necessary to store a cylinder for a prolonged period, the following procedure is recommended:
+Long-term storage - If it becomes necessary to store a cylinder for a prolonged period, the following procedure is recommended.
 Empty the cylinder and remove the valve.
 Wash the cylinder internally and externally with fresh tap water, rinse with distilled or de-ionized water and then thoroughly dry the cylinder inside and out.
 Visually inspect the internal surfaces.
-Install the valve and O-ring according to the SCBA manufacturer's recommendations.
-The valved cylinder should have between 30 and 40 psi (about 2 to 3 bar) of positive pressure inside the cylinder valve assembly.
+Install the valve and O-ring according to the valve or system manufacturer's recommendations.
+The valved cylinder should have 2-3 BAR (30-40 PSI) of positive pressure inside the cylinder valve assembly.
 Protect the valve from possible damage.
 Store the cylinder either upright or horizontally at room temperature in dry conditions away from chemicals, artificial heat sources and corrosive environments.

-HANDLING

-Do not drag, drop or roughly handle cylinders.
-When transporting cylinders, ensure that the valve is protected from damage and that the cylinder is well secured.
+Handling-Do not drag, drop or roughly handle cylinders.
+When transporting cylinders, ensure the valve is protected from damage and the cylinder is well secured.
 Cylinders should not be allowed to roll around loose, tip or fall during transport.
 Secure cylinders in a protected position, and do not allow other cargo to strike or damage cylinders.